If you are an existing client please contact the clinic by phone or email.

 Headspace: Phone 1800 650 890 or visit www.headspace.org.au

 This is up to the individual practitioner and would need to be discussed with them directly.
-Please note that due to changes related to COVID-19, phone consultations are currently claimable under Medicare.
+Please note that due to changes related to COVID-19, phone and video-conference consultations are currently claimable under Medicare.

 All Psychologists at The ASD Clinic are independent practitioners and set their own fees.
 The fee difference does not indicate a difference in the quality of service provided.
 The fees are also devised to help minimise the out of pocket expense for you as Medicare provides different rebates for Clinical and General Psychologists.

 As part of providing a psychological service to you, the practitioner will need to collect and record personal information from you.
 Your personal and health information will be treated with the professional confidentiality appropriate to the Code of Ethics of the Australian Psychological Society and the relevant Victorian Government legislation.
 If you have been referred by a physician, the Psychologist is required to provide any relevant information to them, for the purposes of your treatment.
 Your case may also be discussed in clinical supervision.
 All personal information gathered by the Psychologist during the provision of the psychological service will remain confidential and secure except where:

 You are at serious risk of harming yourself